Playing Rules

 III.
 TEAM COMPOSITION

-2. The required number of players to begin a match shall be two (2) in doubles and triples, three (3) in four-person, and four (4) in six-person play.
+2. The required number of players to begin a match shall be three (3) in four-person play.

-3. In co-rec play, mixed doubles is one (1) player of each gender.
-Mixed triples includes at least one (1) player of each gender.
-In four-person, two (2) players of each gender are required.
-In six-person co-rec play, three (3) players of each gender are required.
+3. In co-ed play, two (2) players of each gender are required.
+No more than 2 of one gender can play on the court at one time.
 In open play, there are no gender restrictions.
-No more than 2 of one gender can play on the court at one time.

 4. The captain is the one player who represents their team in dealings with the officials.